 |PROVISIONS FOR MAHARASHTRA AND GUJARAT (ART.371)|

-- Under Article 371, the President is authorised to provide that the Governor of Maharashtra and that of Gujarat would have special responsibility for: the establishment of separate development boards for
+- Under Article 371, the PRESIDENT OF INDIA is authorised to provide that the Governor of Maharashtra and that of Gujarat would have special responsibility for: the establishment of separate development boards for

 - Vidarbha, Marathwada and the rest of Maharashtra,